wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-troubleshooting.md

 ### Why is there a delay in the update of the content protected by the CDN node?

-If your site is protected by the CDN node and you notice that when you change your data, the site is updated with a sensible delay, the probable reason may be the [Varnish Cache](https://varnish-cache.org/intro/index.html#intro) which speeds up your content delivery, but the cached copy on the CDN may be updated with a delay.
+If your site is protected by the CDN node and you notice that when you change your data, the site is updated with a sensible delay, the probable reason may be the [Varnish Cache][using-varnish-cache] which speeds up your content delivery, but the cached copy on the CDN may be updated with a delay.

 Example: